 Spring brings warmer temperatures, perfect for exploring local neighborhood hidden gems or walking around one of the many lakes.
 Baseball fans can take in a game at Target Field.

 Summer is the perfect time to spend as much time outdoors as possible.
-You can hit the rooftop at Brit’s Pub for lawn bowling or take in the 60-plus sculptures at Walker Art’s Minneapolis Sculpture Gardens, a free exhibit open to the public.
+You can hit the rooftop at Brit’s Pub for lawn bowling or take in the 60-plus sculptures at Walker Art’s Minneapolis Sculpture Garden, a free exhibit open to the public.

 Fall brings cooler temperatures again but also beautiful fall colors.
-Take a hike through Theodore Wirth Regional Park or see the Minnesota Vikings play at U.S. Bank Stadium.
+Take a hike through Theodore Wirth Regional Park or see the Minnesota Vikings play at US Bank Stadium.

 Explore related stories